bitnami/containers/bitnami/wavefront-kubernetes-collector/README.md

+# Deprecation notice

+Remove Wavefront container since this installation method has been deprecated in favor of the Kubernetes Operator.

-# Wavefront packaged by Bitnami
+## Wavefront packaged by Bitnami

 ## What is Wavefront?